Around the world by bike

 Outside the city limits, cycling was straight into an icy wind accompanied by a slight drizzle, no fun at all.
 On reaching Shimen, it was a blessing to find both room and food and to settle in under a thick duvet.

 29 December - Shimen – Keelung - 40 km

-I once again set off in rather miserable weather.
-It was drizzling and a cold wind was coming off the ocean.
-I continued on, past more temples, one being the rather interesting 18 Lords Temple or “Dog Temple”.
-The legend goes that 17 fishermen went on a mission.
-A loyal dog pined for days for the return of his master until, unable to bear the suffering any longer, he leaped into the foaming sea and drowned himself.
-Local people were so impressed by this act of loyalty that they build a temple in honour of the dog.
+Once again, the weather was miserable.
+It drizzled, a drizzle that lasted all day and a frigid wind blew in from the ocean.
+My path continued, past more interesting temples, one being the 18 Lords Temple or Dog Temple.
+Legend has it that a man went out fishing but never returned.
+His loyal dog pined for days until he could bear the suffering no longer, and it is believed he leapt into the foaming ocean, drowning himself.
+People were so astounded by this act of loyalty they build a temple in honour of the dog.

 30 December - Keelung – Jiaoshi - 85 km